web3j/eea-sample-project/README.md

 # EEA Sample Project
-This project provides a simple web3j application that demonstrates the EEA features of web3j connecting to Pantheon in the Private Network.
+The project provides a simple web3j application that demonstrates the EEA features of web3j connecting to Pantheon in the Private Network.

+## Functionality
+This application demonstrates a number of core features of web3j and Ethereum through Pantheon nodes:

 1. Connecting to a Pantheon the Ethereum network
 2. Loading an Ethereum wallet file